Gateway to Lake of the Ozarks

 Beginning in 1925 churchgoers attended Sunday services at the beautiful Methodist Episcopal on South Pine Street.
 After the church moved to a different location entrepreneur Nita Bechtel stepped up to repurpose the town landmark.
 Today Sanctuary Coffee and Quilts offers residents and tourists a coffee shop and a quilt shop.

 Local Flavors & Unique Eats

 While exploring Richland don’t overlook the food!
 Grab a juicy hamburger and a shake at The Burger Stand.
 Market Basket Café is a quaint little spot dishing up big flavors made from scratch.
 It’s like having lunch at a dear friend’s home.
-Come into Daugherty’s Pub & Grub as a stranger and leave as a friend!
+Come into The Pub of the Track Bar & Grill as a stranger and leave as a friend!

 Shady Dell Park is a beloved 20-acre greenspace near the heart of town.
 The park features covered picnic pavilions, playgrounds, sand volleyball courts, tennis courts, pulling track, and a horseshoe pit.
 The park hosts the annual Tri-County Fair.
 Truck and tractor pulls are held throughout the year.
 Railroad buffs will appreciate the park’s railroad caboose- a nod to the towns railroading heritage.

 Tee off at Richland’s nine-hole golf course!
 If you’re eager for adventure of a different nature, head out to the Gasconade River.
 Thirty miles of clear water winds its way around Richland to provide some of Missouri’s best bass fishing.

 The City of Richland owns and operates Richland Municipal Airport.
 The airport features 3,000 feet of hard surface runway.